scottctr/NStateManager/README.md

 public enum SaleState { Open, Complete }
 ```

-The state machine also needs to be involved in the actions that can affect the state of the object being managed.
-This may not make sense yet, but will become clear as we work through the example.
-At this point, our system only allows adding items to the sale and paying, so we'll use an enum to represent those events (i.e. triggers for state changes):
+The state machine needs to be involved in the actions that can affect the state of the object being managed.
+NStateManager calls the actions that may affect state *Triggers*.
+A *Trigger Action* is an action you configure so the state machine can execute it each time the trigger event occurs.
+You'll see how the triggers, trigger actions, and state changes tie together as we work through the example.

+Since the system only allows adding items to the sale and paying, we'll use an enum to represent those trigger events.

 ```C#
 public enum SaleEvent { AddItem, Pay }